-Ira Raphaelson is one of a handful of lawyers who has been a senior executive and general counsel of public companies, independent director, law firm partner, Presidential appointee, career prosecutor, and academic.
-Ira's extensive courtroom and boardroom experience in venues around the world make him a pragmatic and effective business and governance counselor, as well as strategic planner for bet the company litigation and market-entry.
+Ira Raphaelson is one of a handful of lawyers who has been a senior executive and general counsel of public companies, independent director, law firm partner, Presidential appointee, career prosecutor, trial lawyer, and academic.
+Ira's extensive courtroom and boardroom experience in venues around the world make him a pragmatic and effective business and governance counselor, as well as strategic planner and advisor for bet-the-company litigation and market-entry.
 Ira adds his significant competition experience in compliance, litigation against government and private plaintiffs, and securing merger and joint purchasing approvals to the firm's globally recognized competition practice.

 As General Counsel of Las Vegas Sands Corp, Ira's presence and governance enhancements were cited as mitigating factors in settlements with the Justice Department, SEC, and Nevada Gaming Commission.
 His work included strategic oversight of related whistleblower and shareholder derivative cases as well as unrelated efforts to expand and defend the company's industry leading brand.

-As General Counsel of Scientific Games Corp, Ira was responsible for governance matters and regulatory compliance in 52 countries and assisted the company in its entry into China, as well as successfully defending competition challenges to its Italian lottery contract in both the Italian and EU courts.
+As General Counsel of Scientific Games Corp, Ira was responsible for governance matters and regulatory compliance in 52 countries and assisted the company in its entry into China.

-As an international law firm partner, he co-chaired his prior firm's white collar practice and advised numerous multi-national companies on FCPA, anti-money laundering (AML), False Claims Act (FCA), sanctions, and competition issues, as well as defending individual senior government officials and corporate executives.
+As an international law firm partner, he co-chaired his prior firm's white collar practice and advised numerous multi-national companies on Foreign Corrupt Practices Act (FCPA), anti-money laundering (AML), False Claims Act (FCA), sanctions, and competition issues, as well as defending individual senior government officials and corporate executives.
 A nationally recognized authority and lecturer on the FCPA, he conducted numerous investigations and negotiating resolutions for clients around the world.
 Ira represented clients in some of the largest health care cases and in the accounting cases leading up to the adoption of the Sarbanes-Oxley law.
 He has advised some of the world's largest financial institutions on market entry and anti-money laundering compliance serving as part of the team that secured PRC and US government approvals for the entry of the first US investment bank into China.
 Ira also tried eight RICO matters to juries, including two as a private practitioner.

 As a career prosecutor, Ira tried numerous high-profile fraud and corruption matters and also served as US Attorney for nine months in Chicago.
 He was eventually tapped by President George H.W.
 Bush and confirmed by the US Senate to supervise all financial institution criminal and civil matters for the Justice Department as Special Counsel for Financial Institutions, where he also served as Counsel to Attorney General William P. Barr from 1991-93.
 As Special Counsel for Financial Institutions, he personally represented the US Government in court to obtain a US$1.2 billion forfeiture against BCCI, which was used, in part, to prevent the collapse of First American Bank.

 In addition to his role as Senior Counsel, Ira also serves as lead independent director of NASDAQ-listed Inspired Entertainment and as adjunct professor of law at Northwestern University's Pritzker School of Law, where he teaches a graduate law course on all legal aspects of businesses entering foreign markets (e.g., competition, anti-corruption, sanctions, privacy, IP, corporate structure and governance, cybersecurity, tax, labor, corporate finance, repatriation, and real estate).